AztecProtocol/aztec-packages/docs/docs/reference/developer_references/common_errors/sandbox-errors.md

 #### 3001 - PUBLIC_KERNEL\_\_UNSUPPORTED_OP

 You are trying to do something that is currently unsupported in the public kernel.
-If this is a blocker feel free to open up an issue on our monorepo [aztec3-packages](https://github.com/AztecProtocol/aztec3-packages/tree/master) or reach out to us on discord
+If this is a blocker feel free to open up an issue on our monorepo [aztec-packages (GitHub link)](https://github.com/AztecProtocol/aztec3-packages/tree/master) or reach out to us on discord

 #### 3002 - PUBLIC_KERNEL\_\_PRIVATE_FUNCTION_NOT_ALLOWED